The (incomplete) list of powerful men accused of sexual harassment after Harvey Weinstein

 From companies taking a second look at their sexual harassment policies to the tide of #MeToo stories flooding social media, the controversy has sparked the biggest national conversation on sexual harassment since the Anita Hill-Clarence Thomas battle in the early '90s.

-This look at seven men who've been accused of sexual harassment focuses just on allegations that CNN has reported on.
+This look at nine men who've been accused of sexual harassment focuses just on allegations that CNN has reported on.
 There are accusations against other powerful men out there.
 As the days and weeks go on, this list will undoubtedly keep growing.
 This list also doesn't include powerful men like Bill Cosby, Roger Ailes or Donald Trump; allegations against them came before Weinstein.

 Movies